How debt settlement works

 - Credit counseling: There are nonprofit credit counseling agencies that offer free financial education and paid debt management services.

-- Debt management plans: Credit counseling agencies offer debt management plans that help you create a structured plan to pay off your debts.
+- Debt management plans: Credit counseling agencies offer debt management plans, which can help you create a structured plan to pay off your debts.
 These plans often come with reduced interest rates and fees, making your debts more affordable.

-- Balance transfer credit cards: Transferring high-interest credit card balances to a card with a 0% introductory annual percentage rate (APR) helps you save on interest charges.
+- Balance transfer credit cards: Transferring high-interest credit card balances to a balance transfer credit card with a 0% introductory annual percentage rate (APR) helps you save on interest charges for up to 21 months.

 » MORE: How to get out of debt